flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 in your model, all the builder methods of all the corresponding `Consumer` widgets are called.)

-The builder is called with three attributes.
+The builder is called with three arguments.
 The first one is `context`, which you also get in every build method.

 The second argument of the builder function is the instance of